TARGA OFFICIALS ROLES

 - Erects caution boards, direction arrows and any other signage on the stage

-- Assists and works in conjunction with the Safety Manager on stage set up and final run through
+- Assists and works in conjunction with Safety Manager 1 on stage set up and final run through

-- In conjunction with the Finish Trackers and SOS points, track the passage of competition vehicles through the Stage
+- Records the passage of competition vehicles through the Stage

 - Brings competition vehicles up to the 10m line